isomerpages/enterprisesg-seeds/_about-us/FAQs.md

 **Is there a limit to the investment quantum by SEEDS Capital at first or subsequent rounds?**

-The maximum potential investment amount that could be raised from SEEDS Capital is S$2 million (for General tech) or S$8 million (for Deep tech) over several investment rounds.
+The maximum potential investment amount that could be raised from SEEDS Capital is S$2 million (for General tech) or S$8&nbsp;million (for Deep tech) over several investment rounds.
 Tranching based on milestones within each investment round can be expected.
 The basis of the fund-raising amount must be clearly articulated by the investee/co-investor.

-Subject to company’s specific progress and performance, additional investment into the company can be considered for follow-on investment rounds (up to S$2 million or S$8 million in total, inclusive of initial investment).
+Subject to company’s specific progress and performance, additional investment into the company can be considered for follow-on investment rounds (up to S$2 million or S$8&nbsp;million in total, inclusive of initial investment).

 **Who is involved in the final decision to support or reject an investment case?**